JSa1987/Kessil-ESPHome/README.md

 ```

 ## Home Assistant setup
-The Light Entity Card from ljmerza (https://github.com/ljmerza/light-entity-card) can be used in the Home Assistant to control the Kessil light:
+The Light Entity Card from ljmerza (https://github.com/ljmerza/light-entity-card) can be used in the Home Assistant to manually control the Kessil light:

 ![image](https://user-images.githubusercontent.com/62815008/126910090-54548022-78fe-4fba-ac3f-d53b1315bc70.png)